ga-wdi-exercises/checkpoint-04/README.md

 Your answer...

 ```
-A Schema is a collection of database objects associated with one Username.
+A Schema is a collection of database objects (in tables) associated with one Username.
 In this example, a Username would represent a single person and the objects contained within the Schema would be the wishes that have been made by that one Person.
 ```

 ### Question 7